Why Enterprises Are Choosing Microservices for Web App Architecture

 Microservices architecture is a method of designing applications as a collection of independently deployable, loosely coupled services.
 Each microservice handles a specific function—like authentication, payments, or notifications—and communicates with others via APIs.

-This is in contrast to monolithic architecture, where the entire application is built as a single, tightly integrated codebase.
+, where the entire application is built as a single, tightly integrated codebase.

 Why Enterprises Are Moving to Microservices